 • Open an activity on the Portuguese Tax and Customs Authority portal and register a new activity with CAE 55201 or 55204.

-• Register a local accommodation number by going to the RNAL website and submitting documents like the land register of the property, your Citizen Card, and proof of opening activity with the Portuguese Tax and Customs Authority.
+• Register a local accommodation number by going to the RNAL website and submitting documents such as the property’s land register, your Citizen Card, and proof of opening activity with the Portuguese Tax and Customs Authority.

-• Meet the inspection requirements within 30 days after the registration of your Alojamento Local.
-Inspections by your local Municipal Council can then take place.
-You’re required by law to have a fire extinguisher, fire blanket, first aid kit, a house instruction booklet in four languages, information about the availability of a complaints book, and an acrylic identification plate reading “AL.”
+• After registering your Alojamento Local, you must meet the inspection requirements within 30 days.
+The local Municipal Council will carry out this inspection.
+Your property should have a fire extinguisher, fire blanket, first aid kit, a house instruction booklet in four languages, and an acrylic identification plate marked “AL.” Additionally, you need to provide information about the availability of a complaints book.

 Following on from registering, you need to ensure that you: